Meet the APH Team

 Karen Buchinger, DVM

+I sold Alameda Pet Hospital to Dr. Wagner at the end of 2020, after owning it for 23 wonderful years.
+Now I can focus on being a general practitioner to help all the dogs and cats that need us, and in my new spare time I plan to resume hobbies long-forgotten.
 I grew up in California and have always had animals around me.
 It seemed natural I should become a veterinarian.
 I enjoy spending time with my partner, playing with our dogs and cats, and being outdoors.
 I also love to travel and see new places.
-But when I am working I like being a general practitioner, so I can help all those dogs and cats who need us.

 Customer Service/Reception Staff

-I have worked at APH for over 13 years.
-I also teach music at Las Semillitas School in Alameda, and Fun Time Daycare and Little Inti Daycare in El Cerrito.
+I have worked at APH for over 17 years.
+I also teach music at Fun Time Daycare in El Cerrito.
 I have my own Afro-Peruvian band.
-We perform a variety of Latin and Afro-Peruvian music at restaurants, private parties, and other venues, including La Pena Cultural Center in Berkeley.
+We perform a variety of Latin and Afro-Peruvian music at restaurants, private parties, and other venues, including El Mono Fresh Flavors of Peru restaurant every Saturday 6-9 pm.
 And I’m an active member of the Sanctuary Felicedad in Peru, where I help raise funds to rescue, feed, and treat homeless dogs and cats.
-My love of animals, though, always brings me home to my two cats, Ramona and Martina.
+My love of animals, though, always brings me home to my dog, Guapo.

-I am relatively new to working at the hospital, but I have been around pets and animals for most of my life.
+While I’ve been working at the hospital for a while now, I have been around pets and animals for most of my life.
 I enjoy meeting and taking care of all the different dogs and cats that come to stay with us.
 Making connections with the animals in order to make their stay more pleasant and building relationships with their owners gives me a great sense of accomplishment.
-I have three cats and a dog at home that act like a pack of rascals, but I love them so much I wouldn’t have them any other way.
+I have three cats at home that act like a pack of rascals, but I love them so much I wouldn’t have them any other way.

 Veterinary Nursing Staff